Being A Caring Church Webinar

 Ted Witzig, Jr: Yeah.
 Beautiful stuff.

-Ted Witzig, Jr: I think that, verse sums it up for me.
+Ted Witzig, Jr: I think that verse sums it up for me.

 Arlan Miller: Less can be more at times.
 You know, and communicate don’t assume don’t try to read minds, but communicate.
 I mean those are things that stood out to me, you know, helpful places for me to try to, put myself in.
 Are there any questions that are out there?
-If you have a question feel free to, to unmute your mics and and, ask a question.
+If you have a question, feel free to, to unmute your mics and ask a question.

-Matt Kaufmann: So trauma is a word that we hear a lot of and kind of come back, comes back to the people who are caretaking.
+Matt Kaufmann: So, trauma is a word that we hear a lot of and kind of come back, comes back to the people who are caretaking.
 Like, oh, you don’t understand this is trauma.
 And sometimes it puts us on the heels of trying to care for people because what do I know about this?
 Yeah.
 What should we know about trauma as a character activity?

 Ted Witzig, Jr: Okay, so the question was about trauma and so and how to care in those situations.
 It is important to understand that, that trauma it by its definition is a shock to the system that has, overwhelmed the system to some degree.
 And again, that can be mild, moderate, and severe.

 Ted Witzig, Jr: And again, doesn’t mean you have to be an expert.
 I, don’t mm-hmm. mean by any stretch that you have to go out and, you know, get a degree.
-But I think one of the things is that, that, particularly if it’s not something that you’re familiar with, to be able to, have a little bit of of understanding.
+But I think one of the things is that, particularly if it’s not something that you’re familiar with, to be able to, have a little bit of understanding.

 Ted Witzig, Jr: And that’s where our website.
-Other podcasts and, webinars can be helpful.
-So like, for example, we have a a webinar on Five Keys to Overcoming Trauma or, you know, trauma podcast.
+Other podcasts and webinars can be helpful.
+So like, for example, we have a webinar on Five Keys to Overcoming Trauma or, you know, trauma podcast.
 Okay.
 But the other thing is you can call into ACCFS and talk with a counselor in, a triage call and get some, pointers from that but I think one of the things to remember is that trauma by its nature oftentimes down the road is kind of in a in a background level.
 And then things will kind of poke it a little bit.
 Like if you have a on your computer screen, you have the, like Microsoft Windows or whatever.
 And when you double click that icon of it, it opens up it pops up, and it takes over your screen.
 Trauma,

 Ted Witzig, Jr: That’s what it feels like to the person, and I feel overwhelmed by it.
-So oftentimes then helpers when we’re trying to say to trying to give [00:59:00] suggestions, sometimes people will if they have felt shame or if they felt misunderstood, they’ll sometimes push back against help.
+So oftentimes then helpers when we’re trying to say to trying to give suggestions, sometimes people will if they have felt shame or if they felt misunderstood, they’ll sometimes push back against help.

 Ted Witzig, Jr: And that’s, I get that.
 Yeah.
-So one of the things to do is to oftentimes ask the person and just say, when you get triggered, okay, how would you like me to help?
+So, one of the things to do is to oftentimes ask the person and just say, when you get triggered, okay, how would you like me to help?
 What’s the best thing I can do?
 What are the skills that your counselor has said you’re supposed to use at these times?
 And how could I be helpful at, with that?

 Ted Witzig, Jr: That’s probably one of the best things I can say is educate yourself.
-And then to understand when they’re in that triggering, understand what your, role is and isn’t.
+And then to understand when they’re in that triggering, understand what your role is and isn’t.

 Matt Kaufmann: Yes, go ahead.

-Listener: Or, so my question is on their point of overcoming fears and kind of the train illustration that you talked about, how do you know where you’re at on the train?
+Listener: Or so my question is on their point of overcoming fears and kind of the train illustration that you talked about; how do you know where you’re at on the train?

 Ted Witzig, Jr: Yeah.
 If I understood that it, let’s go back to that train analogy.

 Ted Witzig, Jr: Yeah.
-And, kind of emotions.
+And emotions.
 Yeah.

 Arlan Miller: How do you keep the emotions Yeah.
 In the rear car, so to speak.

 Ted Witzig, Jr: And, yeah, I’ve done this.
-I’ve, thought about calling and I never call and, that kinda thing.
-At the end of the day, it is, it was the repeated action that kinda smooths that, that smooths [01:02:00] that out.
+I’ve thought about calling and I never call and, that kind of thing.
+At the end of the day, it is, it was the repeated action that smooths that, that smooths that out.
 Yeah.
 Okay.
-It is the, first time is gonna be, is gonna be higher anxiety.
-And, what I would say is to realize that the goal is to move towards your values instead of to rid yourself of the anxiety.
+It is the first time is going to be, is going to be higher anxiety.
+And what I would say is to realize that the goal is to move towards your values instead of to rid yourself of the anxiety.

-Ted Witzig, Jr: And, I think one of the other things is just to say that our goal is to handle it well enough.
+Ted Witzig, Jr: And I think one of the other things is just to say that our goal is to handle it well enough.
 Yeah.
 Okay.

 Arlan Miller: The first time especially.
 Right.
 Repeated experience.
 What I heard you say is repeated experience.
 Yeah.
 Helps that go away.
 It won’t ever all the way go away.
 Yeah.
 But that helps kind of persevere and you say move towards values, I’m guessing.

 Ted Witzig, Jr: Yep.
 Yep.
 Another time where people oftentimes have anxiety is if there’s a relationship that has been a hard relationship, oh, that’s fun.
-You know and, it’s then there’s tension in a relationship, and you’re like, I am sure whatever I do, it’s gonna be wrong.
+You know and, it’s then there’s tension in a relationship, and you’re like, I am sure whatever I do, it’s going to be wrong.
 You, know, in, in their eyes.
 And, I would just say this, your job, my job is God never asks you to predict other people.

-Ted Witzig, Jr: And, so what are people supposed to do?
+Ted Witzig, Jr: And so what are people supposed to do?
 They’re supposed to, well, you know what?
 They’re supposed to, they’re supposed to do their best and, they’re supposed to do our best, and we’re supposed, yeah.

 Arlan Miller: Yeah.
 And being willing to share the comfort and the consolation and grace that God gives you.
 With those around you.
 May God bless you and have a good day.
 Thanks so much.